PilotKun/Discord-MAl/Roadmap.md

 6. Test a simple bot connection to Discord.

 ### Step 2: User Profile Retrieval (Week 2)
-1. Set up the MyAnimeList API:
+1. Set up the AniList API:
-   - Obtain an API key from MAL.
+   - Obtain an API key from AniList.
    - Test API requests using Postman or a similar tool.
-2. Create a command to fetch and display MAL user profile data:
+2. Create a command to fetch and display AniList user profile data:
    - Use the `/profile` command.
    - Parse and format profile details like username, stats, and favorites.
 3. Implement error handling for API request failures or invalid usernames.